UBC-MDS/introduction-machine-learning/chapters/en/slides/module3/module3_01.md

 187   -67.9245   47.1652  Canada
 ```

+Notes:

-Notes: Sometimes we may want to keep the target in the train split for
+Sometimes we want to split first into the training and testing datasets
-EDA or for visualization.

-That’s not a problem.
+and then we can split these 2 objects after into the feature and target
+objects.

+The earlier to split the data the better and this is a great way to
+split as well.

 We can do this by splitting our `cities_df` dataframe into a train and
 test dataframe as objects `train_df`, `test_df`, and then separate the
 features from the target after the fact.

+Sometimes we may want to keep the target in the train split for EDA or
+for visualization.

 ---